Worst Money Mistakes We Pass Onto Our Kids and How to Resolve Them

 It doesn’t matter how many parenting books you read, or how much well-intentioned advice you absorb.
 We all end up inducing upsetting habits in our children.

-Some of these behaviours, like overemphasising neatness, or a distaste for strange foods, aren’t completely detrimental for your kids and their future.
+Some of these behaviours, like overemphasising neatness, or a distaste for strange foods, aren’t completely detrimental to your kids and their future.

 But your money mistakes are.